SBSI Iron Condor Strategy

 What is a iron condor on SBSI?

 A iron condor on SBSI is the iron condor strategy applied to SBSI (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With SBSI stock trading near $31.91, the strikes shown on this page are snapped to the nearest listed SBSI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SBSI stock at $33.14 on the most recent close, the strikes shown on this page are snapped to the nearest listed SBSI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SBSI iron condor max profit and max loss calculated?